Starý Plzenec: Economy

 Starý Plzenec is known for the sparkling wine producer, Bohemia Sekt company.
 It is the biggest sparking wine producer in the Czech Republic and one of the biggest in Central and Eastern Europe.
 The production started here in 1943 in the premises of the former brewery, which was active in 1873–1929.

 Transport

-The D5 motorway, which connects Prague with Plzeň, passes through the municipal territory.
+The D5 motorway, which connects Prague with Plzeň, runs through the municipal territory.

 Starý Plzenec is located on the railway line Plzeň–Nepomuk.